 Wow!
-This idea hit me while writing a piece on Customer Disservice on the Call Center floor.
+This idea hit me while writing a piece on Customer Disservice.
 I found that every interaction with a customer or potential customer is a vote for or against your company and services provided.
 And that’s true in just about every industry with all customer service opportunities.
 Word of mouth marketing is still one of the most powerful forms of marketing.
 And what gets people talking about a business more than their particular customer experience???